ucsb-csw8/w23k/_announcements/week-02.md

 * ⏰ **Saturday 11:59PM** Due: **Weekly reflection** that will be posted on Gauchospace + **PA03** + **CA03**

-## ➡️    Staying on Track
+## Staying on Track

 🔮 [Looking ahead to Week 3]({{site.url}}/{{site.baseurl}}/calendar#week-3), your tasks for the upcoming days are:
 * Do not try to memorize everything! 💎
     - We will work with strings, tuples, lists, and dictionaries a lot in the following weeks, so we will revisit them again.
-    - Get a sense of what each data structure (the data type) does by noticing similarities and differences.
+    - Get a sense of what each data structure (i.e., the data type) does by noticing similarities and differences.
     - The "📎 Quick access" notes within the zyBooks sections point you to the resources you will definitely need to reference, so make a note of them.
-* Write down anything that's unclear and questions to ask during class
+* Write down anything that's unclear and ask those questions during class
 * Carefully read through the guide for [Translating Lab Instructions Into Code]({{site.url}}/{{site.baseurl}}/ref/labtocode).

 If you haven't already done so, please complete the action items that we posted for you in our first announcement (you can see it in the ["Getting Started" post on the website]({{site.url}}/{{site.baseurl}}/announcements/) or under the Week 1 tab on Gauchospace.
     - We specifically recommend [creating an email filter for CSW8 messages]({{site.url}}/{{site.baseurl}}/success#create-an-email-filter) to make sure that you see the announcements and emails from us in your primary inbox.

 If you ever have any questions, please, _first_ consult the [course syllabus]({{site.url}}/{{site.baseurl}}/about) and the [Frequently Asked Questions (FAQ) section]({{site.url}}/{{site.baseurl}}/faq).
 A lot of [course structure, helpful hints, and expectations]({{site.url}}/{{site.baseurl}}/faq/#weekly-pattern-and-planning-your-work) are also outlined for you on that page.